tomasherceg/dotvvm-docs/Pages/basics-routing.md

 The routes are configured in the `DotvvmStartup` class in the `Configure` method.

-> To separate the configuration options, the default project templates contain the `ConfigureControls`, `ConfigureRoutes` and the `ConfigureResources`, which are called from the `Configure` methods.
+> To separate the configuration options, the default project templates contain  `ConfigureControls`, `ConfigureRoutes` and `ConfigureResources` methods, which are called from the `Configure` method.
 But you can use any structure you like, the only requirement is that the `Configure` method performs all the configuration actions.

 ### Registering Routes One By One